axr/website-data/wiki/library/deploying-a-release/content.md

 package files in there.

-Now you need to run the `generate-package-jsons.rb` script that you'll find in the 'extras' repository, which will generate the necessary JSON files:
+Now you need to run the `generate-package-jsons.rb` script that you'll find in the 'common' repository, which will generate the necessary JSON files:

 	./generate-package-jsons.rb --input=packages --data=/path/to/data/repo